spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_FocusAreas/logical_vp.md

 This capability describes that the logical components have their behavior modeled. *Plugin usage*: In the plugin, state machines are used to model the behavior of components.
 More information on this can be found [here](https://spesml.github.io/plugin/state_machines.html).
 Another possibility is to use the state machines from the Functional Viewpoint using a Functional-Logical Adpater.
 More information on this can be found [here](https://spesml.github.io/plugin/logical_viewpoint.html#functional-logical-adapter).

 ### LCM C: Logical components and requirements they satisfy are related by a satisfy or require relation.
-This capability requires to have the satisfy relation between the component and the requirement to be explicit defined in the models. *Plugin usage*: can be found [here](https://spesml.github.io/plugin/logical_viewpoint.html#spesml-logicaltorequirement-matrix)
+This capability requires that satisfy relation between  components and requirements are explicitly defined in the models. *Plugin usage*: how to do this can be found [here](https://spesml.github.io/plugin/logical_viewpoint.html#spesml-logicaltorequirement-matrix)

 ![changeHere](../images/lcmc-example.png){:class="img-responsive"}